 ITR Form Applicable for Section 80U

-The taxpayer can claim deductions u/s 80U while filing ITR if all the above-mentioned conditions are full-filled.
-Individuals/HUFs can claim 80U in any of the ITR forms, i.e, ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.
-The due date for filing ITR is 31st July of the next FY if the tax audit is not applicable.
+The taxpayer can claim deductions u/s 80U while filing ITR if all the above-mentioned conditions are fulfilled.
+Individuals can claim the deduction in any of the ITR forms, i.e, ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.

-No. It is not necessary to incur any expenses to claim a deduction.
-You only have to obtain a certificate from medical authorities about your disability.
+No, it is not necessary to incur any expenses to claim a deduction, only a certificate in Form 10IA from medical authorities stating the disability is required.

 The format of the certificate in Form 10IA is available on the Income Tax Website.
 It needs to be authorised by the prescribed medical authorities only.